BoxingP/ansible-aws-resources/README.md

    $ ansible-galaxy collection install -r requirements.yaml
    ```

+1. The created AWS resources are dependent on the variable `project`

 1. Run playbook:

    ```
    $ ansible-playbook playbook.yaml
    ```

-Then the AWS S3 bucket and IAM users with related accesses will be created.
+Then the AWS resources will be created.